-- (a) Before the taking of evidence, the trial judge shall instruct the jurors as provided in Rule 220.1. - (b) In conducting a trial by jury, the court may use one or more of the procedures provided in subdivisions [(b) and] (c) and (d) as may be appropriate in the particular case.
+- (a) The trial judge shall give instructions to the jury before the taking of evidence as provided in Rule 220.1. - (b) In conducting a trial by jury, the court may use one or more of the procedures provided in subdivisions [(b) and] (c) and (d) as may be appropriate in the particular case.